paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 (1) The Director of Cost Assessment and Program Evaluation is the principal advisor to the Secretary of Defense and other senior officials of the Department of Defense, and shall provide independent analysis and advice to such officials, on the following matters:

-  (A) Matters assigned to the Director pursuant to this section and section 2334 11 See References in Text note below. of this title.
+  (A) Matters assigned to the Director pursuant to this section and [section 3221 of this title](./chapter-222-independent-cost-estimation-and-cost-analysis.md#section-3221).

   (B) Matters assigned to the Director by the Secretary pursuant to [section 113 of this title](./chapter-002-department-of-defense.md#section-113).